JKarg-Xeb/Team_Project_Biosingals_2D_3D/README.md

 ```

 - **server/**: Contains all backend-related scripts and data.
-  - **server.py**: Manages the server operations, including handling requests from the web interface and games.
+  - **server.py**: Manages server operations, including handling HTTP requests, WebSocket connections, and coordinating data acquisition.
-  - **datenaquisition.py**: Responsible for capturing biosignal data and storing it in memory.
+  - **datenaquisition.py**: Responsible for capturing biosignal data from LSL streams and placing it into a shared queue for processing.
-  - **csv_handler.py**: Handles the conversion of biosignal data into CSV format and manages file storage.
+  - **csv_handler.py**: Handles the conversion of biosignal and game data into CSV format and manages file storage.
-  - **faker.py**: Simulates biosignal data for testing and development.
+  - **faker.py**: Simulates biosignal data for testing and development purposes.
-  - **data/**: Stores all CSV files, named using the creation date and environment type (e.g., `2025-01-31_2D.csv`).
+  - **data/**: Stores all CSV files, named using the creation date and environment type (e.g., `20250131_123045_2D.csv`).
 - **client/**: Contains all frontend-related files.
   - **public/**: Static assets for the web interface.
   - **src/**: Source code for the frontend application.